 Looking at a random week in 2013 (October 5-12), you’d pay around $43 per night at the hotel plus $14 per day for parking plus $30-70 per day for a rental car (let’s call it $50 when you figure in taxes).
 That’s about $107 per day to stay off-site, and spend at least an hour driving to and from the parks and parking each day.
 That’s about $749 just for hotel and transportation.

 Looking at that same week in October, the price for your hotel stay at the All-Star Sports would be $826 or $118 per night, which doesn’t include any of the discounts that Disney frequently offers.
 For only $11 more per night you can let Disney do the driving and concentrate instead on having a relaxing time with your daughter.

 I really would suggest you talk to a Disney Travel Agent who can help you make the best decisions.
-I recommend Pixie and Pirate Destinations.
-They will be able to help you chose the perfect hotel even if it's outside of Disney World.
+I recommend Destinations to Travel.
+They will be able to help you chose the perfect hotel even if it’s outside of Disney World.